Calculating the cost of downtime to a business

 As an example, 99% availability = 87 minutes of downtime per year.

 Consequently, this can help businesses with risk assessments.

-Also, they can set maximum downtime goals.
+As well as this, they can set maximum downtime goals.

-Reduce downtime with backups.
+Reduce business downtime with regular system backups

 Businesses should also have a reporting system and fall-backs in case someone is unavailable.

 That’s because it can make it easier to practice procedures beforehand and be prepared for downtime.

 As an example of what to prepare for, in case of a break-in, someone is required to inform the police.